 Upgrades to the cast stations

 Two guided pneumatic pull roll nip cylinders with solenoid valves.
 Servo gap control with two Siemens drives and two Elwood Getty explosion-proof servo motors.
-New drive stand with three drive shafts.
+New drive stands with three drive shafts.

 Upgrades to the chill station nip roll